-6.3 Clustering Algorithms
+6.3.
+Clustering Algorithms

 The -clmethod parameter controls the type of algorithms to be used for clustering.
-The first two methods, (i.e., "rb" and "direct") follow the partitional paradigm described in Section 2.1.
+The first two methods (i.e., "rb" and "direct") follow the partitional paradigm described in Subheading 2.1.
 The difference between them is the method they use to compute the k-way clustering solution.
-In the case of "rb", the k-way clustering solution is computed via a sequence of repeated bisections, whereas in the case of "direct", the entire k-way clustering solution is computed at one step.
-CLUTO's traditional agglomerative algorithm is implemented by the "agglo" option, whereas the "graph" option implements a graph-partitioning based clustering
+In the case of "rb", the k-way clustering solution is computed by a sequence of repeated bisections, whereas in the case of "direct", the entire k-way clustering solution is computed at one step.
+CLUTO's traditional agglomerative algorithm is implemented by the "agglo" option, whereas the "graph" option implements a graph-partitioningbased clustering algorithm, which is well-suited for finding transitive clusters.
+The method used to define the similarity between the objects is specified by the -sim parameter, and supports the cosine ("cos"), correlation coefficient ("corr"), and a Euclidean distance-derived similarity ("dist").

-Parameter Values Function -clmethod rb, direct, agglo, graph Clustering Method -sim cos, corr, dist Similarity measures -crfun $\mathcal{I}1, \mathcal{I}2, \mathcal{E}1, \mathcal{G}1, \mathcal{G}1', \mathcal{H}1, \mathcal{H}2$ , slink, wslink, clink, wclink, upgma Criterion Function -agglofrom (int) Where to start agglomeration -fulltree Builds a tree within each cluster -showfeatures Display cluster's feature signature -showtree Build a tree on top of clusters -labeltree Provide key features for each tree node -plottree (filename) Plots the agglomerative tree -plotmatrix (filename) Plots the input matrices -plotclusters (filename) Plots cluster-cluster matrix -clustercolumn Simultaneously cluster the features algorithm, that is well-suited for finding transitive clusters.
-The method used to define the similarity between the objects is specified by the -sim parameter, and supports the cosine ("cos"), correlation coefficient ("corr"), and a Euclidean distance derived similarity ("dist").
 The clustering criterion function that is used by the partitional and agglomerative algorithms is controlled by the -crfun parameter.
-The first seven criterion functions (described in Table 1) are used by both partitional and agglomerative, whereas the last five (singlelink, weighted-single-link, complete-link, weighted-complete-link, and group-average) are only applicable to agglomerative clustering.
+The first seven criterion functions (described in Table 1) are used by both partitional and agglomerative,

+Parameter Values Function -clmethod rb, direct, agglo, graph Clustering Method -sim cos, corr, dist Similarity measures -crfun $I_1, I_2, E_1, G_1, G'1, H_1, H_2$, slink, wslink, clink, wclink, upgma Criterion Function -agglofrom (int) Where to start agglomeration -fulltree Builds a tree within each cluster -showfeatures Display cluster's feature signature -showtree Build a tree on top of clusters -labeltree node Provide key features for each tree -plottree (filename) Plots the agglomerative tree -plotmatrix (filename) Plots the input matrices -plotclusters (filename) Plots cluster-cluster matrix -clustercolumn Simultaneously cluster the features whereas the last five (single-link, weighted-singlelink, complete-link, weighted-complete-link, and group-average) are only applicable to agglomerative clustering.